 Award is to lowest cost bidder who can meet the requirements of the bid solicitation.

->$50,000:
+$50,000 or greater:

 Requirement is documented in detail – specifications, units, delivery schedule, level of expertise, qualifications of personnel, and other specific requirements are clearly defined.

-For procurements, including contract modifications, over the Simplified Acquisition Threshold ($250,000 as of August 31, 2020), a cost or price analysis will be performed prior to receiving bids or proposals.
+For procurements, including contract modifications, over the Simplified Acquisition Threshold as set forth in 41 U.S.C.
+Section 134 ($250,000 as of August 31, 2020), a cost or price analysis will be performed prior to receiving bids or proposals.

 Requirement will be advertised on Program website for a minimum of 21 days and a maximum of 45 days, based on the discretion of the ED.
 Notice of requirements will also be advertised in regional and/or local newspapers for up to three days with initial publication at least three weeks prior to offer due date.